tekumara/notes/vscode-github-auth.md

 ## Signing out

-In VS Code, click the profile icon in the bottom left.
+In VS Code, click the Account icon in the bottom left.
 Choose your GitHub account and select `Sign out`.

 This invalidates GitHub for VSCode credentials (ie: the `vscodevscode.github-authentication` keychain item) on your machine.